JuansonGrajales/BlazorTicTacToe/README.md

 * Normal routing is taken care of by the <Found> component.
 It uses the MainLayout component to set up the DefaultLayout
 * Not found is handled by the <NotFound> component and handles any non-defiend routes and outputs an error text

-The main layout renders content using the @Body.
-All site content will be rendered under Main.
-Our default page is Index.razor.
-At the top of the file @page tells us what route it handles, in this case, / is the default route.
+The MainLayout renders content using the *@Body*.
+All site content will be rendered under MainLayout.
+If you go to the Index.razor file, you'll notice the [*@page "/"*](https://docs.microsoft.com/en-us/dotnet/architecture/blazor-for-web-forms-developers/pages-routing-layouts) at the top of the file.
+This tells us what route it handles and in this case the *"/"* is our default route.

 For this project, two components were build: